 The Early Years’ Department works very closely with the school's Primary Department who in turn work with the Secondary School, to ensure that our students have a seamless transition from one Key Stage to another.

 Do Oryx students have homework?

-Homework is an important part of school life and is necessary to reinforce knowledge and skills.
-All Students are expected to complete age appropriate homework assignments as directed by their teacher.
-Students will be given reading as a part of their weekly homework programme.
+Home learning is an important part of school life and is necessary to reinforce knowledge, skills and concepts.
+All children are expected to complete age appropriate homework assignments as set by the teacher.
+Homework includes specific tasks or ongoing assignments or tasks.

-What Progress/ Assessments, Parents Meetings and Reports does Oryx have?
+What Progress/ Assessments, Parents Meetings and Reports are supplied?

-Parents are always welcome at school.
-We believe that good communication between home and school is very important.
-Whilst formal meetings are important, we especially value the day-to-day contact we have with parents.
-The class teachers are always pleased to see parents on an informal basis after school.
+Whilst formal meetings are important, we especially value day-to-day contact with parents.
+The Class Teachers are always pleased to see parents on an informal basis via an appointment.